StevenWingett/FastQ-Screen/fastq_screen_documentation.md

 Obtaining reference genomes
 ===========================
 The sequence aligners Bowtie, Bowtie2 and BWA require reference genomes against which to map FASTQ reads.
-If you do not have these genomes already in place on your system, you can build them by downloading genome sequence FASTA files from a public database (such as those made available at the `NCBI website <"https://www.ncbi.nlm.nih.gov/genome">`_).
-Then, simply create genome indices from the FASTA files as detailed in the aligner instruction manual.
+If you do not have these genomes already in place on your system, you can build them by downloading genome sequence FASTA files from a public database (such as those made available at the `NCBI website <https://www.ncbi.nlm.nih.gov/genome>`_).
+Then, simply create genome indices from the FASTA files as detailed in the instructions for your chosen aligner.

 Alternatively, pre-built Bowtie2 indices of commonly used genomes may be downloaded directly from the Babraham Bioinformatics website with the command: